linusphan/writing-test-coverage/README.md

 This project is about getting more practice with Jasmine and its features.
 The project will have two JavaScript object constructors and Jasmine testing will be used to verify that the constructors behave as intended.
+Open `SpecRunner.html` to run the specs.

 # Features